wtchen/datatools-ui/docs/user/merging-feeds.md

    2. Reusing `trip_id`s between the feed versions is permitted, however the **trip signature** must all be identical in both feeds.
       Two trips have the save signature if all their `arrival_time`, `departure_time`, `stop_id`, and `stop_sequence` fields in `stop_times.txt` are exactly the same in both feeds.
-If a time or stop is changed on a trip, the trip will have a different signature.
+If a time, stop, or stop sequence is changed on a trip, the trip will have a different signature.

       If a single trip signature changes, the merge process will fail and report the `trip_id`s with mismatching signatures.